Graphic Workshop Graphic Workshop PostScript Plugin

-1. Ghostscript isn't installed: You can determine whether Ghostscript has been installed on your system by lighting up Windows Explorer and looking in your Program Files folder or Program Files (x86) folder for a subfolder called gs.
+1. Ghostscript isn't installed: You can determine whether Ghostscript has been installed on your system by lighting up File Explorer and looking in your Program Files folder or Program Files (x86) folder for a subfolder called gs.
 If it's there, look inside it for a subfolder called gsX.XX, where the Xs will be digits representing the version number of Ghostscript in question.
 As of this writing, this folder would be called gs9.04.

 Note that this is also a quick way to determine which version of Ghostscript is installed on your system, should this issue arise.

-Alternately, look in the Windows Add/Remove Programs list — that would be Programs and Features under Windows 7 and Windows 8 — and find an entry for Ghostscript.
+Alternately, look in Programs and Features under Windows 7, 8 and Windows 10 and find an entry for Ghostscript.
 If it's there, some species of Ghostscript exists on your system.

 If Ghostscript is conspicuously absent, please visit the Ghostscript web page and download the GPL Ghostscript installer.
 Make sure you choose the architecture that matches your edition of Graphic Workshop, for example, 64-bit Ghostscript if you're using 64-bit Graphic Workshop.
 We strongly recommend that you download the installer from Ghostscript's page, rather than a third-party software repository, to ensure that you install the most recent release of Ghostscript, and one that hasn't been tampered with.

 2. The wrong release of Ghostscript is installed: This is a common issue.
 If you have the 64-bit release of Ghostscript on your system, or the commercial Artifex installation of Ghostscript, your computer is haunted, but not by the right ghosts.

 The Graphic Workshop PostScript plugin is a 32-bit object, and as such, it requires access to the 32-bit Ghostscript library.
 It was written to look for the GPL release of Ghostscript, rather than the commercial release.